The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 Read How God Relates To Other Scientific Creation Theories

 God’s active participation is implicit in the Big Bang.
-The Bible indicates that the earth could be very old or quite young.
+The Bible indicates that the earth could be very old or relatively young.
 DNA affirms that God is the source of life.
 The Bible and science are harmonious.